 For a one-bedroom apartment in central Paris, for example, get ready to pay up to €1,400 a month, or double that if you want two or three bedrooms.
 Lyon is much cheaper in terms of accommodation, with prices starting around €600–€800 per month for a central one-bedroom apartment, or €1,100 for a three-bedroom apartment.
 Marseille is cheaper still, with one-bedroom apartments starting at around €550 a month and three-bedroom properties for €950.

-If buying property in France, French property taxes tend to be much lower than other countries, especially compared to the UK.
+If buying property in France, French property taxes tend to be much lower than other countries.
 You could potentially sell your property in the UK and buy a home in France, with sufficient money left to enjoy a comfortable living.
 Read more about buying property in France.

 Paris has basic utility costs similar to the rest of Europe, totalling an average of around €160 a month for an apartment of 85 square metres.
 Basic utilities in this case refers to water, heating, electricity and garbage collection.